 CYP3A4 is involved in about 50% of drug metabolism, so there is a high risk of drug-to-drug interactions with this enzyme.
 Perhaps the most well-known inhibitor of CYP3A4 is Ritonavir (trade name Norvir - Abbott Laboratories).
 Ritonavir is an antiretroviral drug from the protease inhibitor class that is used to treat HIV and AIDS and is a potent inhibitor of CYP3A4.

-Substrates of CYP2D6 include tricyclic antidepressants, antipsychotics (eg, haloperidol), MDMA, SSRIs, beta-blockers, and opiates.
-Drug-to-drug interactions (i.e. competitive inhibition) can occur with all of these drugs when taken in combination with CYP2D6 inhibitors.
+Substrates of CYP2D6 include tricyclic antidepressants, antipsychotics (e.g., haloperidol), MDMA, SSRIs, beta-blockers, and opiates.
+Drug-to-drug interactions (i.e., competitive inhibition) can occur with all these drugs when combined with CYP2D6 inhibitors.

-One of the key roles of a pharmacist is to notice and prevent drugs that can negatively interact and thus prevent adverse drug reactions in patients.
-Enzyme induction and inhibition, as well as drugs that compete for phase I and phase II reactions, are the most common drug-drug interactions that are reviewed by pharmacists.
+A pharmacist's key role is to notice and prevent drugs that can negatively interact and thus prevent adverse drug reactions in patients.
+Enzyme induction and inhibition, as well as drugs competing for phase I and II reactions, are the most common drug-drug interactions that pharmacists review.

 Inhibitors of Cytochrome P450 Enzymes |